Data Privacy and Security

 In addition, from time to time, our personnel also receives training on more specific issues such as cybersecurity from industry experts, as new risks are identified, or new systems are implemented.

 We have established a comprehensive information and cybersecurity program, benchmarked our capabilities to sound industry practices, and we have implemented threat and vulnerability assessments and response capabilities.
 We continue to invest in security technologies to protect against, detect and respond to cybersecurity threats.
 This includes our IT Security Incident Response Protocol, which is administered and implemented by both the Vice-President and Controller and the IT Director, and provides our employees and third-party service providers guidelines with respect to responding to security breaches that could threaten our data and technology.
+To date, Power Financial has not experienced any cybersecurity breaches.

 It should be noted that as a holding company, we have no clients of our own.
 Our group companies are responsible for implementing their own policies and procedures to protect the privacy of their clients’ information.
 Our major subsidiaries, Great-West Lifeco and IGM Financial, and their operating companies, have established privacy policies which detail their requirements regarding the collection, use and disclosure of personal information, including: